HandyOSS/HandyHost/README.md

 Follow the steps above to find your authSettings.json file.
 In authSettings.json, set ```"hasInitialized":false,```.
 After restarting handyhost you can now set your new password.

+### v0.5.6 Changelog

+Akash has changed the default bid price to 50AKT for providers, we manually set the bid deposit back to 5AKT.

 ### v0.5.5 Changelog
 <a id="announcement_v055"></a>
 Akash Major Release v0.16.x support.